airline_alliances

 What are other types of airline partnerships?

-Besides alliances, there exist other popular forms of partnerships available inside the aviation industry — such as interlining, codesharing, and joint ventures.
+Other popular forms of aviation industry partnerships include interlining, codesharing, and joint ventures.
 These agreements can be entered by members of the same alliance, carriers from rival alliances, or airlines that don’t belong to any group.

 Interlining